Talk (Yes album): Tour

 Talk was supported with the 77-date tour of North and South America and Japan, between 18 June and 11 October 1994.
 It featured American musician Billy Sherwood on additional guitars, keyboards, and bass on certain dates.
 Sherwood would later become a full-time member of Yes from 1997 to 2000, and from 2015 to the present.
 Rabin supervised the development of Concertsonics, a quadraphonic sound system that allowed people seated in selected seats to hear the concert's soundboard mix with headphones and personal radio by tuning into a specific FM frequency.
 Rabin was pleased with the band's performances, describing the tour as his "most satisfying" with the band.
 The tour included a performance of "Walls" on Late Show with David Letterman on 20 June 1994.
 According to Rabin, host David Letterman "was driving one day and 'The Calling' ... came on the radio.
 He stopped the car and apparently called his producer to get the album".

-After the tour, Rabin and Kaye left the band.
+Following the tour, however, disagreements and dissatisfactions forced another change in the band.
+1990s Yes manager Jon Brewer has stated that Squire had not ultimately appreciated the Talk production process: "(he) didn't like that.
+He didn't think it was what Yes was all about; he was very much against a computerised, digital sound at that time.
+So Trevor and Chris moved away from one another for quite a while."
+For his part, Rabin felt that he had achieved his highest ambitions with Talk and lamented its disappointing reception, feeling that this was due to the fact that it "just wasn't what people wanted to hear at the time."
+Having remarked at the conclusion of the tour "I think I'm done", Rabin quit the band and returned to Los Angeles, where he shifted his focus to composing for films.
+Kaye also left Yes to pursue other projects.
+The remaining band members would reunite with Steve Howe and Rick Wakeman, shift back towards the 1970s Yes sound, and proceed with the Keys to Ascension project.